hyperledger-archives/grid-rfcs/0000-catalog.md

 - If a catalog_product with catalog_product_id does not exist the transaction is invalid.
-- The signer of the transaction must be an agent in the Pike state and must belong to anorganization in Pike state, otherwise the transaction is invalid.
+- The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
 - The owner in the product must match the organization that the agent belongs to, otherwise the transaction is invalid.
 - The agent must have the permission can_update_product for the organization,